Soothing Bedside Oil Lamp

 How to use

-Removing the top makes the wick accessible.
-Light wick with lighter and change height for intensity control.
+Lifting the top makes the wick accessible.
+Light wick with lighter and change height with the dial for intensity control.
+Overtime the canopy will lower itself until it reaches the bottom, putting out the flame.